agneym/blog/src/content/call-stack.md

 To read more about Tail Call Optimisation, read [Axel Rauschmayer blog](http://2ality.com/2015/06/tail-call-optimization.html)

+### Does this change the way I write code?

+It doesn't have to.
+Call Stack as we have talked about is a model for single threaded JavaScript to execute functions and manage context of execution.
+It does not have to change code that you write.

+But together with the knowledge of event loop, this concept is a starter to altering the way you think about JavaScript code.

 That's about it about call stack for now.
 Is there something I missed?
 Something wrong?
 Something good?
 Ping me on [Twitter](https://twitter.com/agneymenon)